-Case Name: \\\\\

-Appeal from: \\\\\\ (adjudication of abuse, neglect or dependency, other)

-When was the petition alleging abuse, neglect, or dependency filed (underlying petition)?

-What did the underlying petition allege (abuse, neglect, or dependency)?

-At the adjudication on the underlying petition, the juvenile was adjudicated:

-Was the adjudication the result of a negotiated consent or of a contested hearing?

-If the juvenile was adjudicated neglected or abused, was your client found to be the 9 offending party?
-If not, who was?

-What did the case plan require your client to do?
+Case Name: Appeal from:neglect or dependency, other) (adjudication of abuse, When was the petition alleging abuse, neglect, or dependency petition)? filed (underlying What did the underlying petition allege (abuse, neglect, or dep endency)?
+At the adjudication on the underlying petition, the juvenile was s adjudicated: Was the adjudication the result of a negotiated consent or of a contested hearing?
+If the juvenile was adjudicated neglected or abused, was your offending party?
+If not, who was? client found to be the What did the case plan require your client to do?